anyu/til/react/react.md

 - [useEffect](https://react.dev/reference/react/useEffect): Lets a component connect to and sync with external systems, eg. network calls, DOM, animations, non-React code.
 - Another 'escape hatch' from the React paradigm; don't use it to orchestrate data flow.
 - If not interacting with an external system, may not need this
+- **Note**: React 18 introduced a breaking change.
+In Strict Mode, all components mount, unmount, then mount again.
+A `useEffect` with zero deps will be executed twice.
+In dev, useEffect will fire twice.
+  - Workarounds [exist](https://dev.to/ag-grid/react-18-avoiding-use-effect-getting-called-twice-4i9e), but keep in mind, this may break when React releases the [reusable sate](https://react.dev/blog/2022/03/29/react-v18#new-strict-mode-behaviors) feature

 ### Performance Hooks